truongsonghiep/journey-to-the-west/README.md

 88. Reaching Jade-Flower, Chan convenes an assembly;
 Mind Monkey, Wood, and Earth instruct disciples.
 89. The yellow lion-spirit in vain gives the Muckrake Feast;
-Gold, Wood, and Earth disturb with a scheme Mount Leopard’s Head.
+Gold, Wood, and Earth disturb with a scheme Mount Leopard's Head.
 90. Masters and lions, teachers and pupils, all return to the One;
 Thieves and the Dao, snares and Buddhism, quiet Ninefold-Numina.
 91. At Gold-Level Prefecture they watch lanterns on the fifteenth night;